ryan-mcclue/unsw/gens4015/final-project.md

 As the Lima Project was the figurehead of Space Force excellence, others were encouraged to adopt Clifford's excessive self assurance if they wanted to succeed.
 However, Roy's journey to discover what has become of the Lima Project reveals that the blind pursuit of a goal deteriorates your humanity.
-Whilst on the Mars base, Roy is told the uncensored events that led to the marooning of the Lima Project at Neptune.
-Clifford killed the other crew members who wanted to go back to Earth due to negative results, as he believed they were "".
+Whilst on the Mars base, Roy learns that Clifford killed the other crew members "They desired to return to earth.
+I could not permit that".
+He also discovers the extent of Space Force's deception "Space Com. would never allow their image to be shattered.
+So, they made him a hero".
-Demonstrating the widespread nature of conceited individuals in Space Force is Roy's actions on Mars.
+The widespread nature of conceited individuals in Space Force is demonstrated when Roy illegally boards the ship to Neptune.
-He is portrayed as a very mild-mannered individual yet he illegally boards and takes control of the ship to Neptune, thinking only he can get the job done.
+He is portrayed as a very mild-mannered individual yet thinks only he can get the job done.
-Once he reaches the Lima Project, Roy realises that his father's arrogance has taken his humanity when he says "I never once thought of home.
+Once he reaches the Lima Project, Roy realises that his father's arrogance has taken his humanity "I never once thought of home.
 I never cared about you or your mother and your small ideas".

-the severe sacrifices required to search beyond left Roy's father with no desire to live in the real world.
+The obession to search for alien life left Clifford with no desire to live in the real world.
-'could only see what wasn't there, not what was right in front of him' imbued with such a will to achieve a goal, things that don't satisfy this are discarded at the detriment of oneself
+"He could only see what wasn't there, not what was right in front of him" Imbued with such a myopic will to achieve a goal, things that don't satisfy this are discarded at the detriment of your humanity.
+It's clear that scientific advancements in aerospace engineering have resulted in a space industry devoid of modesty.
+It therefore challenges what it means to be human.

 The scientific advancements employed by Space Force in *Ad Astra* produce an emotionally isolating workplace for its employees, challenging